ME-ICA/tedana/docs/faq.rst

 while 55 PCA components might results in 43 stable ICA components.
 We are still testing how these interact and give better recommendations and even more stable results.
-At that point, ``--ica_method robustica`` might become the default setting, but we still wanted to release this option to let users access it in its current form.
+At that point, ``--ica_method robustica`` might become the default setting, While the TEDANA developers expect that ``--ica_method robustica`` may become the default configuration in future TEDANA versions, it is first being released to the public as a non-default option in hope of gaining insight into its behaviour across a broader range of multi-echo fMRI data.
-If users are having trouble with PCA component estimation failing on a dataset, we recommend using robustica.
+If users are having trouble with PCA component estimation failing on a dataset, we recommend using RobustICA;
+we also invite user feedback on its behaviour and efficacy.

 .. _MAPCA: https://github.com/ME-ICA/mapca